IndoNLP/nusa-crowd/POINTS.md

 ## NusaCatalogue's Datasheet Proposal

 ### Datasheet Proposal as the Dataset's Author(s)
-Proposing a datasheet of your own dataset is granted +4 pts.
+Proposing a datasheet of a dataset is granted +2 pts.

-As a support for data openness, for any data that is previously private, if Author(s) agree to make the dataset publicly available then additional +2 pts will be granted.
+As a support for data openness, for any data that is previously private, if Author(s) agree to make the dataset publicly available then additional +3 pts will be granted.

 As a support for the development of local languages datasets:
 - For dataset in Sundanese, Javanese, or Minangkabau, +2 pts will be granted
 - For dataset in other local language, +4 pts will be granted

+Based on our observation, we find that the common NLP tasks in Indonesian languages include: machine translation (MT), language modeling (LM), sentiment analysis (SA), and named entity recognition (NER).
+To encoureage more diverse NLP corpora, all other NLP tasks are considered rare and corresponding submission are eligible for the +2 contribution points.

+In addition, there are limited publicly available Indonesian NLP corpora involving other modality / multimodality, to encourage more coverage over these modalities, all submissions with these modalities will be eligible for a +2 contribution points

 We understand that the quality of a dataset varies a lot.
 To support fairness in scoring datasets with different quality, for any dataset that does not achieve a certain minimum standard, 50% contribution score of the dataset will be penalized.
 This policy affects dataset that is collected with:
 - Crawling without any manual validation process